spsid1711/etasbasi.github.io/_posts/2015-11-30-What-Is_HTML.md

 ---

 HTML (Hybrid Text Markup Language) is used to write websites.
 90% of the websites in internet use HTML.
+This website was also made by HTML.